oliverbebber/aws-bootcamp-cruddur-2023/journal/week1.md

 Do NOT skip this step.
 Scan your docker images for known vulns and integrate it as part of your continuous integration.
 - Synk was mentioned in one of our homework video assignments and can be used for this purpose.
 They have a free tier!

+# Homework Summary
+What did I accomplish?
+- All required homework assignments and some homework challenges.

+Were there any obstacles (did I overcome them)?
+I ran into a few errors along the way, mostly due to typos.
+- Running docker compose up threw an error and pointed out the typo.
+I ran into an issue while writing the backend endpoint for notifications, as I forgot to change 'data_home' to 'data_notifications'.
+- Navigation to the page and hitting a 404 led me to reviewing docker logs and the app.py code.

+While spinning up my local containers, I ran into a TypeError: argument of type "NoneType" is not iterable but have not had time to research this as it's late and I work early in the morning.
+I will be looking further into this after work and after catching up on the livestream video.

+What were the homework challenges I attempted?
+- Push and tag an image to DockerHub.
+- I used a naming convention I ended up regretting.
+Changing it to a shorter version this weekend.
+- Installed Docker on my local machine and run the containers outside of Gitpod.
+- I ran into an issue with the backend.
+With it being late and having work early in the morning, I won't get to investigate this until after homework is due.
+My findings will be posted in my journal.